thetobysiu/deepstory/README.md

 The whole project uses PyTorch, while tensorflow is listed in requirements.txt, it was used for transformers to convert a model trained from gpt-2-simple to a Pytorch model.

 Only the files inside modules folder are slightly modified from the original.
 The remaining files are all written by me, except some parts that are referenced.

+## Bugs
+There's still some memory issues if you synthesize sentences within a session over and over, but it takes at least 10 times to cause memory overflow.

 ## Training models
 There are other repos of tools that I created to preprocess the files.
 They can be found in my profile.